ucfopen/Obojobo-Docs/releases/v3.3.2/authors/assessment_scoring.md

 ## Final Attempt Score

-The Final Attempt Score is the score the student recieves for an Attempt.
+The Final Attempt Score is the score the student receives for an Attempt.
 This score is what they'll see when reviewing an attempt.
 It can include changes like bonuses or deductions from score [*mods*](../developers/obo_nodes/mod.html)

 ### Possible Values